-Why company values matter when you’re applying for an investment graduate job
+Why company values matter when you’re applying for a graduate investment job

 All investment banks and investment management firms will have core values or principles that are the basis for the way that they conduct their business.
 Different employers may choose to refer to their core values in different ways, but regardless of the terminology used, these values play an essential role in underpinning the company.
 Core values encapsulate how all employees will be expected to: